As the weather warms up and people start dragging their bikes out of the garage, it is important to make sure your bike is fit and healthy.

 Coroners reports have asked for greater attention to be paid to bike servicing and Bicycle Network takes this seriously – the last thing we want is for someone’s ride to be ruined by bike failure.

-After doing a thorough M check you can do an easier ‘ABC’ check before each ride where you asses the air in your tyres, brakes and chain.
+After doing a thorough M check you can do an easier ‘ABC’ check before each ride where you assess the air in your tyres, brakes and chain.